Benitex/Pokemon-Burning-Scales/README.md

 ### Plugin features

 * **Quests System**, which shows all your registered quests, including your next objectives and locations.
 Using [Modern Quest System](https://reliccastle.com/resources/709/).
-* **A system that shows available pokemon in the route**, and which ones were already captured or seen.
+* **Encounter List UI**, showing available pokemon in the route and which ones were already captured.
 Using [Encounter List UI](https://reliccastle.com/resources/658/).
 * **Nuzlocke and randomizer modes**, using [Elite Battle DX](https://luka-sj.com/res/ebdx).
 * **Offline Wonder Trade**, you can also spend money to scale the pokemon level to your party.
 Using [Random Pokemon Selector](https://reliccastle.com/resources/693/).
 * **Multiple save files and auto save**, using [Auto Multi Save](https://reliccastle.com/threads/5644/).